a20351766/udo.1.4.0/docs/source/developapps/connectionprofile.md

 187:       ssl-target-name-override: peer9.digibank.example.com
 188:       request-timeout: 120001
 189: #
 190: # [Optional].
-Fabric-CA Certificate Authority physical information, by name.
+UDO-CA Certificate Authority physical information, by name.
 191: # This information can be used to (e.g.) enroll new users.
 Communication is via
 192: # REST, hence options relate to HTTP rather than gRPC.
 193: #